Coral Creek Airport

 Coral Creek Airport (FAA LID: FA54) is a private-use airport located 2 miles (3 km) northeast of Boca Grande, a community on Gasparilla Island in southwest Florida, United States.
 The airport itself is located in Placida in Charlotte County (specifically, on the Cape Haze Peninsula), about a mile north of the separately-owned Coral Creek Club.
 The airport is privately owned by BK IV AS, L.L.C.

 The airfield is composed of a single asphalt runway connected to a ramp and two hangars via a single taxiway.
 There is one FBO for the airport, known as Boca Grande Jet Center.
 The office is attached to the main hangar which is connected to the public road by a private driveway.

-Services for the airport are restricted to members-only with limited guest accommodations.
-Permission is needed to land; however, the pattern is uncontrolled and there is no tower.
+Services for the airport are restricted to members only with limited guest accommodations.
+Permission is needed to land.
+The pattern is uncontrolled (there is no air traffic control tower).

 History

 Coral Creek Airport opened as Rotonda International Airport in the mid-1960s.
 It was purchased in 2003 and, subsequently, made private.

 In 2012, under new ownership, the 6000 foot runway, currently in place, was surfaced.

 In the late hours of May 20, 2013, a group of burglars cut through a section of wire fence along the perimeter to gain entry onto the property.
 Using three large trucks, they left damage, stole a large quantity of diesel fuel, as well as a fuel pump.
 The group was unable to get inside the locked hangars.
 Upon leaving, one of the trucks had gotten stuck in mud caused by recent heavy rainfall and a front-end loader was used to free the vehicle.
 Repairs were made to the damaged areas of the airport and regular service was quickly back underway, as was the expansion project taking place at the time.

-The expansion project saw the addition of a second hangar, now typically utilized for long-term car and plane storage.
+The expansion project saw the addition of a second hangar, now typically used for long-term car and plane storage.
 Total hangar area is 17,140 square feet.

 Facilities

-The runway is lit by pilot-controlled, medium intensity lights with PAPIs on the north and south ends.
+The runway is lit by pilot-controlled, medium intensity runway edge lights with PAPIs on the north and south ends.
 A rotating beacon light is located on the main hangar.
 Weather is reported via an AWOS III P/T station.

 Both of the hangars are capable of holding Gulfstream/Global aircraft.
 There are six GA tiedowns on the ramp.

 Boca Grande Jet Center is a full-service FBO that offers Jet-A, Jet-A w/ Prist, 100LL, GPU, and LAV.
 There are kitchen and shower facilities on the property, as well as internet in the main FBO office.

 The FBO can also arrange rental cars and catering.